mustalk/MiniSoccerSimulator/DEV_WORKFLOW.md

 ## Workflow

 1. **Development:**
-    - Create a new branch from `release` using the appropriate naming convention.
+    - Create a new branch from `main` using the appropriate naming convention.
     - Develop the feature, bug fix, or other change on your branch.
     - Commit changes with descriptive messages following the Conventional Commits format.
     - Push your feature branch to the remote repository.